Hwan-seok/flutter_draw_atlas_performance_issue/issue.md

      (Pressing ‘P’ on the command line toggles the overlay.)
 -->

+# The problem
+Using two drawAtlas with atlas and manipulated from it at the same time gets performance issue.
+Drawing either the original image or manipulated not at the same time has no performance loss.
+But drawing both simultaneously impacts performance significantly.

+- It doesn't make changes whether using `drawAtlas` or `drawRawAtlas`.

 ## How to reproduce
-  1. Load an image and draw many rectangles by `drawAtlas()`
+  1. Load an image and draw it by `drawAtlas()`.
+You cannot see the issue yet.
   2. Flip the loaded image horizontally or manipulate it and then draw it by `drawAtlas()`.
-  3. Drawing either the original image or flipped not at the same time has no performance loss.
-But drawing both simultaneously impacts performance significantly.
+  3. You can see the jank.
+Switching the order from (1 => 2) to (2 => 1) also has a jank.

 ## Reproducible repo
 - https://github.com/Hwan-seok/flutter_draw_atlas_performance_issue